 We want everyone to feel comfortable with their personal health decisions and to feel safe in our assemblies.
 Masks are welcome but not required, as there is a huge divide in opinions.
 For social distancing, we offer five locations for worship in the building, including areas for maximum social distancing (which would include our Lion of Judah Fellowship Hall and our very large Lower Hall for even more extensive social distancing) and even outdoor areas.
 Finally we offer webcasts at home.
 Please feel free to select one of the more open areas or to wear a mask if you feel more comfortable with one.

-At present, the current mask guidelines for Williamson County are set to expire August 3, 2020.
+At present, the current mask guidelines for Williamson County published July 6, 2020 (stating that persons in a place of worship are not required to wear a mask), are set to expire August 29, 2020.
 For more information, please see the “Guidance for Gathering Together in Houses of Worship” from the Tennessee Governor’s Office of Faith-Based and Community Initiatives and the Williamson County guidelines from July 2020.

 In summary, we will, as always, continue in the strongest way to prevent the spread of any sickness, and that is to encourage staying home when you have fever or the slightest symptoms.
 This, along with our very large Cleaning Committee, helps to keep our environment as sterile as possible.
 We encourage those who are vulnerable - either through age or medical conditions - or who simply feel uncomfortable returning to in-person worship, to please continue to stay home and take advantage of our many webcast opportunities.